MS Program Admissions

 Will I be admitted with my profile?

-We cannot predict whether you would be admitted.
+We cannot predict whether you would be admitted and will not evaluate your profile.

 What's my application status?